Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know.md

 * `ls`: list all files (Mac, bash)
 <!--Use `ls` to show all the files in your current (when you first open the terminal, home) directory.
 Compare that to what you now see in your home directory (or C drive "folder").
 Then use `cd Documents` to move into your documents folder.
 This is a relative path, as you’ve navigated relative to where you’ve started.
 Explain what an absolute path looks like, and try running one.
 Then run a few relative paths.-->

-### File/directory path in File explor GUI vs. Terminal
+### File/directory path in file explorer GUI vs. Terminal
 * How to match up Destkop GUI's file path and file/directory path in terminal
 * Non-Enlglish OS may have translation/localization applied, but only on the GUI side!
 	* In Spanish Windows, a user's Documents folder would appear as 'Usarios > jeremy > Documentos'
 	* The same folder will appear in command line as `C:\Users\jeremy\Documents`

 ### External drives and mounting
-How removable and external drives are treated in Deskto GUI vs. terminal environment
+How removable and external drives (such as a USB thumbdrive) are treated in GUI vs. terminal environment
 * In Windows, they are assigned a new drive letter: `d:\` `e:\` (cmd), `/d/` `/e/` (git bash)
 * In Mac OS, they are mounted underneath `\Volumes`